SeisComP/seiscomp/doc/base/glossary.rst

       An event based on :term:`XXL picks<XXL pick>`.

    XXL pick
-      Picks that have extraordinary large amplitudes and large :term:`SNR<SNR>` and that lie within a relatively small region.
+      Picks that have extraordinarily large amplitudes and large :term:`SNR<SNR>` and that lie within a relatively small region.

+   vespagram
+      Vesparams are diagrams of :term:`beam` traces over time typically formed for a particular :term:`azimuth` (or :term:`backazimuth`) and for ranges of :term:`slowness` (slowness vespagram).
+When the slowess is kept constant and the backazimuth is varied the term backazimuth vespagram is used.

    Wadati-Benioff zone
       A dipping planar (flat) zone of earthquakes that is produced by the interaction